axonops/async-python-cassandra/README.md

 - **Compatible** with standard cassandra-driver types (Statement, PreparedStatement, etc.)
 - **Context manager support** for proper resource cleanup

+## 🔀 Alternative Libraries

+Several other async Cassandra drivers exist for Python:

+- **[ScyllaPy](https://github.com/Intreecom/scyllapy)**: Rust-based driver with Python bindings offering native async I/O
+- **[Acsylla](https://github.com/acsylla/acsylla)**: C++ driver wrapper with true async capabilities and ScyllaDB optimizations

+See our [detailed comparison guide](docs/alternatives-comparison.md) to understand the trade-offs and choose the best solution for your use case.

 ## 📋 Requirements